 If you reach out to me outside of your scheduled session, I may not be available.
 I may be with another client or otherwise engaged.
 If you have an emergency between sessions, please use one of the resources below.

 If you are in crisis, call 911 and go to the emergency room.
 The ER will be staffed with mental health professionals who are trained to assist you during a crisis.
-Please call me AFTER you have gotten help with the crisis.
+Please call me AFTER you have gotten help with the crisis to set up a follow-up appointment if needed.

 More resources are available here.

 Email: Your email may not be secure.
-I have a confidential portal that helps reduce the risk.
-You may chose to email me using Gmail, Hotmail, Yahoo mail, etc., but please note there is some risk involved.
+I have a confidential portal that helps reduce the risk of hacking.
+You may choose to email me using Gmail, Hotmail, Yahoo, etc., but please note that there is some risk involved.

-Facebook, Twitter and LinkedIn: I won’t connect with you on social media because doing so might violate your privacy.
+Facebook, BlueSky, X (Twitter), and LinkedIn: I won’t connect with you on social media because doing so might violate your privacy.

 Your privacy is protected under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).